 Tapioca is a food native to the Americas that is obtained from the extraction of starch from the cassava root.
 It is rich in vitamin B, vitamin C, calcium, magnesium, manganese, phosphorus, zinc, iron, and potassium.
 Its benefits include strengthening the immune and circulatory systems and improving digestion.

 Tapioca, also called manioc, cassava, or guacamole, is a starch extracted directly from the cassava root.
 Although its most popular form is in the form of spheres or pearls, it can also be found in the form of flour, starch, or flakes.
-Tapioca is generally white in color, odorless, and slightly sweet in taste.
+Tapioca is generally white, odorless, and slightly sweet.

 Its name comes from the Guarani language, where tipiog means "starch or carbohydrate extracted from cassava".
 It comes from South America, where it is considered a staple food, while in the rest of the world it has gained popularity in recent years and its consumption has spread to Asian countries such as Thailand, Vietnam, and also to the African continent.